 2650 Virginia Avenue NW, Washington, DC 20037

 LeDroit Park is home to this coffee shop by day and restaurant by night.
-Royal is currently open for indoor and outdoor dining as well as pickup and delivery.
+Royal is currently open for outdoor dining as well as pickup and delivery.
 Whatever your preference, we highly recommend trying the peanut butter bourbon latte, which is just as mouthwatering as it sounds.
 The flavor mix of Skrewball whiskey, brown sugar and allspice is sure to give you that cozy feeling in your chest.

 501 Florida Avenue NW, Washington, DC 20001

 Long known as one of the finest of DC’s fine dining locations, Blue Duck Tavern is located inside the luxurious Park Hyatt Washington D.C.
 Sophistication defines the restaurant, an undeniable fact after the Tavern received a Michelin star in 2017, 2018 and 2019.
-This fall, tries one of the restaurant’s seasonal cocktails: the Aki Dog (named after the locale’s head bartender’s canine) is a gin and yuzu-based briny beast with a hint of cinnamon, while the Bitter-Sweet will satisfy with campfire vibes via its mix of rum, chocolate and fall-flavored spices.
+This winter, try one of the restaurant’s seasonal cocktails: the Aki Dog (named after the locale’s head bartender’s canine) is a gin and yuzu-based briny beast with a hint of cinnamon, while the Bitter-Sweet will satisfy with campfire vibes via its mix of rum, chocolate and fall-flavored spices.